valdimarHR/hisCompRepo/Skil3_hopur14/README.txt

 - Not possibe to put dates in the future, pop up window with error.
 - Data is not permanently deleted, only not shown.
   Still in database but flagged deleted.
+- Database not opened in every function in dataFetch class.
+  Only in constructor and deconstructor.

 ©2015 Hulda Lilja Hannesdóttir, Valdimar Baldvinsson, Victor Jakob Gressier, Embla Ýr Teitsdóttir and Tryggvi Þór Júlíusson